paunstefan/europe_weather_data/README.md

 The `notebook.ipynb` file contains the data processing an visualization.

 The database file for Bucharest is included in the repo.
+The dataset includes data until 2024-06-30.

 ## References